sweetscript/nuxt-nust/README.md

 npm i nuxt-nust
 ```

-2. Add `nuxt-nust` to list of modules in your `nuxt.config.ts` file
+2. Add `nuxt-nust` to list of modules in your `nuxt.config.ts` file, along with `nust` configuration:

 ```typescript
 // nuxt.config.ts